Pizza20/Ry-operating-system-For-C-drive/README.md

 Please note this is in beta right now so there may be bugs

+if something goes wrong let me know i will respond to any issues within 1-2 days

+please tell me if there is any sugestions

 must be installed to C drive to function and sent to desktop

 if you dont now how I have very detailed instructions down below with 7 simple steps READ CAREFULY